 Potential reach: The proposed revision to the current guidance for classroom size has the potential to impact all students in a school as well as community residents.
 Active classroom practices can be supported through classroom sizes that allow for student movement and school design features that allow teachers and students to quickly transition to and from movement breaks.
 In schools where all teachers are using active classroom practices, active classroom changes can benefit all students in a school.
 Younger students in elementary and middle schools may be more likely to be impacted by proposed revisions that would influence the construction and design of school grounds.
-While all students in younger grades are allocated time for recess and are therefore more likely to use playgrounds and other spaces for unstructured play, all secondary school students can potentially benefit from improvements to gymnasiums and ancillary spaces, although students involved in athletics or taking physical education classes may experience more direct benefits.
+While all students in younger grades are allocated time for recess and are therefore more likely to use playgrounds and other spaces for unstructured play, all secondary school students involved in athletics or taking physical education classes may experience more direct benefits.
 Schools may need to consider ways to ensure that spaces for physical activity are made available for all students, not only students from more affluent households who, for example, may be more likely to afford athletic fees and have transportation access that makes it possible for them to participate in extracurricular athletic teams or clubs.

 Magnitude of impact: The degree to which students benefit from changes to the design of school spaces that create more opportunities for physical activity will vary, depending on the degree to which these new spaces are utilized.
 In order for students to benefit from school classroom and school grounds decisions that encourage physical activity, teachers must have the training, support, and confidence to use these practices in their classrooms.
-While the suggested changes would create more opportunities for physical activity, the degree to which student health is impacted when school design guidelines accommodate classroom physical activity breaks and the use of less formal indoor and outdoor learning spaces may vary based on teacher characteristics.
+While the suggested changes would create more opportunities for physical activity breaks and the use of less formal indoor and outdoor learning spaces may vary based on teacher characteristics.